HDBaseT: Features

 HDBaseT is complementary to digital connectivity standards such as HDMI technology.
 HDBaseT connects and networks commercial, industrial or CE devices such as set-top boxes, media streamers, DVD players, Blu-ray Disc players, personal computers (PCs), video game consoles, and AV receivers to compatible digital audio devices, computer monitors, multi-touch displays, digital televisions, and digital video projectors.

 A primary differentiator with HDBaseT technology is its 5Play feature set.
 The five features of 5Play vary with each HDBaseT specification, but center around audiovisual (AV) media, Ethernet, USB, Control Signals, and Power-over-HDBaseT (PoH).

 AV

+DVI/HDMI format AV

 Supports uncompressed video to a network of devices or as a point-to-point connection to accurately render gaming graphics and features such as electronic program guides, and does not degrade video quality.
 Supports TV and PC video formats, including standard, enhanced, high-definition, Ultra-HD (UHD, up to 4K), and 3D video.

-HDBaseT 1.0 and 2.0 can support uncompressed video up to (750 MByte/s):
+HDBaseT 1.0 and 2.0 can support uncompressed video up to (750 MB/s):